What Is Business Finance? Types, Importance, and Management in 2026

 Financial Planning and Budgeting

 Financial planning involves setting financial goals and creating a roadmap to achieve them.
 Budgeting is a key component, outlining expected income and expenditure over a specific period.
-A well-crafted budget acts as a financial control mechanism.

 Cash Flow Management